 Every time there is another mass shooting and nothing happens it becomes a little easier to believe that the "don't bother" crowd is right.

 Nothing changed after 13 people were killed at Columbine, or 33 at Virginia Tech, or 26 at Sandy Hook.
 Each of those tragedies came with the same breaking-news urgency as Columbine, but none generated the same sense of expected action because fewer and fewer people actually believed things could change.
 The last 16 years have been a lesson in how "never again" can be cowed into "I need a drink."

 And that's insane.

-Fifteen years after Columbine rattled America to its core, people still get shot while they're at school.
+Sixteen years after Columbine rattled America to its core, people still get shot while they're at school.
 People get shot while they're at work.
 People get shot eating.
 People get shot drinking.
 People get shot watching movies, shopping, driving, swimming, skipping, and playing baseball.
-It's 2014 and in America people get shot doing basically any goddamn thing you can think of.
+It's 2015 and in America people get shot doing basically any goddamn thing you can think of.

 They don't have to.